Search

 What is light flicker?

-Back to topLight flicker refers to rapid or quick and, repeated changes in the brightness of light over time – light that appears to flutter and be unsteady.
+Light flicker refers to rapid or quick, and repeated changes in the brightness of light over time – light that appears to flutter and be unsteady.
 It is caused when the voltage supplied to a light source changes or when the power line voltage itself fluctuates.
 The severity of the flicker depends on several factors such as:

-- How often and regularly the voltage fluctuates.
+• How often and regularly the voltage fluctuates.

-- How much of a voltage change occurs.
+• How much of a voltage change occurs.

-- The kind of light – incandescent, fluorescent, LED (light emitting diodes), or HID (high intensity discharge lighting systems).
+• The kind of light – incandescent, fluorescent, LED (light emitting diodes), or HID (high intensity discharge lighting systems).

-- The gain factor of the lamp [gain factor is a measure of how much the light intensity changes when the voltage fluctuates – (% relative change in light levels) divided by (% relative fluctuation in voltage)].
+• The gain factor of the lamp [gain factor is a measure of how much the light intensity changes when the voltage fluctuates – (% relative change in light levels) divided by (% relative fluctuation in voltage)].

-- The amount of light in the lighted area (ambient light levels).
+• The amount of light in the lighted area (ambient light levels).

 Lamps operating on AC electric systems (alternating current) produce light flickering at a frequency of 120 Hertz (Hz, cycles per second), twice the power line frequency of 60 Hz (50 Hz in many countries outside North America).
-Essentially, the power is turning on and off 120 times a second (actually the voltage varies from +120 volts to -120 volts, 60 times or cycles a second and is at zero volts twice in one cycle).
+Essentially, the power is turning on and off 120 times a second (the voltage varies from +120 volts to -120 volts, 60 times or cycles a second and is at zero volts twice in one cycle).

 Can you actually see lights flicker?

-Back to topIt depends on the frequency of the flicker.
+It depends on the frequency of the flicker.
 People can see lights flashing on and off up to about 50 flashes per second (50 Hz) – they are most sensitive to time-varying illumination in the 10-25 Hz range.
 The actual critical flicker frequency increases as the light intensity increases up to a maximum value, after which it starts to decrease.
-When a light is flickering at a frequency greater than 50 or so Hertz, most people can no longer distinguish between the individual flickers.
+When light is flickering at a frequency greater than 50 or so Hertz, most people can no longer distinguish between the individual flickers.
 At this frequency – the critical flicker frequency or flicker fusion threshold – the flashes appear to fuse into a steady, continuous source of light.
-This happens because the response to the light stimulus lasts longer than the flash itself.
+This situation happens because the response to the light stimulus lasts longer than the flash itself.

 Most people cannot notice the flicker in fluorescent lights that have a flicker rate of 120 cycles per second (or 120 Hz).
-Flicker with LED lights may be more noticeable due to the fact that LED lights flicker between less than 10% and 100%, where as fluorescent lights dim to about 35% and back to 100%).
+Flicker with LED lights may be more noticeable due to the fact that LED lights flicker between less than 10% and 100%, whereas fluorescent lights dim to about 35% and back to 100%).

 The light flicker may be detected by its stroboscopic effect.
 When objects move or rotate rapidly, they may be lit at or about the same position during each cycle or rotation.
 This makes objects look as if they are moving more slowly than their actual speeds – they may even appear stationary if the object is moving at the same rate as the flicker frequency (or a multiple of it).
 This fact is the principle behind a strobe light but it is not the desired effect in general lighting.
 In fact, it could be a safety hazard if someone mistakenly thought that some equipment was stationary or was moving slowly.